-- New Zealand currently has a voluntary product stewardship scheme operated by the Glass Packaging Forum (GPF) and recovers 75% of container glass, but the GPF believes we can do better.
+- New Zealand currently has a voluntary product stewardship scheme operated by the Glass Packaging Forum (GPF) and recovers 75% of container glass, but the GPF believes that with a regulated scheme we can do better.

 - Norway for example has a regulated scheme fully funded by industry that recovers 93% of container glass, mainly through kerbside collection.

 - The proposed Container Return Scheme (CRS) is one form of product stewardship which aims to help increase recycling rates for beverage containers by incentivising Kiwis to return them to a collection facility for recycling.
 Each time a consumer drops off their beverage containers, they will receive a small refund back per container.

 EPR stands for Extended Producer Responsibility.
 Like other forms of regulated product stewardship, it is funded by a fee paid by industry and could use a range of collection methods.